 - [4%] Identify type I and II errors within the context of a problem … like this exercise.

-- [5%] Calculate β or power like we did in class on the Friday before break.
+- [5%] Calculate β or power (like we did in class and demonstrated in this video).

 - [7%] Calculate and interpret confidence regions … like this exercise.